NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 ### Step 5 - Handling events from the SoftDevice.
 Great, we now have a Custom Service and a Custom Value Characteristic, but we want to be able to write to the characteristic and perform a specific task based on the value that was written to the characteristic, e.g. turn on a LED.
-However, before we can do that we need to do some event handling in ble_custom_service.h and ble_custom_service.c.
+However, before we can do that we need to do some event handling in ble_cus.h and ble_cus.c.

 Lastly, we're going to add the ble_cus_on_ble_evt function decleration, which will handle the events of the ble_cus_evt_type_t from our service.